-We would encourage you to please register and get vaccinated as the more people who get vaccinated, the better a chance we have of returning to normal – something we are all now longing for.
+We would encourage you to please register and get vaccinated as the more people who get vaccinated, the more we can protect people from being adversely affected by COVID-19.

 Am I at higher risk of contracting COVID-19 due to having epilepsy?

-After over a year of living with the virus, there is no data to suggest that people with epilepsy are more at a higher risk of contracting the virus compared to the general public.
+There is currently no data to suggest that people with epilepsy are more at a higher risk of contracting the virus compared to the public.
+Through our membership of the International Bureau of Epilepsy COVID-19 taskforce, we are regularly in communication with experts and organisations around the globe about this question and will continue to monitor this.

 If I do catch the virus, will I be more adversely affected due to having epilepsy?

-It is also important to note that the virus could cause a fever which in turn could lead to seizures for some people so again, it is important that we do all we can to ensure that we do not contract the virus.
+It is also important to note that the virus could cause a fever which in turn can be a seizure trigger for people with epilep lead to seizures for some people so again, it is important that we do all we can to ensure that we do not contract the virus – even if vaccinated.

 I have concerns about the vaccines and how quickly they were developed.
 Should I take them?